ampproject/amphtml/extensions/amp-consent/amp-consent.md

 Use the `<amp-consent>` component which allows configuring a custom UI with `Accept`, `Reject` and `Dismiss` states.
 It is up to each amp-component vendor how they interpret these states, so please read your vendor's documentation carefully.

-To collect consent from all users, you put `consentRequired: true` in the config of `<amp-consent>`.

 ##### How can I stop showing all of my content to users from the EEA?

 You could consider hiding all your content for EEA users by implementing [`<amp-geo>`](https://amp.dev/documentation/components/amp-geo).
 See [this blog post](https://www.ampproject.org/latest/blog/dynamic-geo-personalization/) for more details.